warp-zona/solana-trading-bot-v3/README.md

   - You need USDC or WSOL depending on the configuration set below.
 - Configure the script by updating `.env.example` file (remove the .example from the file name when done).
   - Check [Configuration](#configuration) section below
+- To run this program, you must have a NodeJS environment.
+If you don’t have it, please go to https://nodejs.org/en to download and install it first.
 - Install dependencies by typing: `npm install`
 - Run the script by typing: `npm run start` in terminal